ThomasDetemmerman/MiniMax/README.md

 <br><br>
-Please note, I'm a sysadmin and it has been a while since lost time I programmed.
+Please note, I'm a sysadmin and it has been a while since last time I programmed.
 I probably made some concept-mistakes.
-But hey, it worked ¯\_(ツ)_/¯
+But hey, it works ¯\_(ツ)_/¯